HOPLAB-LBP/hoplab-wiki/docs/get-started/computer-setup.md

 ??? question "Where do I find the hostname of my pc?"
 	The hostname is usually printed on a sticker on the computer.
 If not, go to Start, right click on "This PC", choose properties, and check the "Device name" field.

-## Installing Matlab
+## Installing MATLAB

 The situation is different depending on whether you are a student or a new lab member.

 For **students**:

-- Follow the step-by-step plan provided [here](https://admin.kuleuven.be/icts/onderzoek/downloads/matlab/tah-student-install-2017-en.pdf).
+- Follow the step-by-step plan provided [here](https://admin.kuleuven.be/icts/onderzoek/downloads/MATLAB/tah-student-install-2017-en.pdf).
-- Bachelor’s and master’s students of certain programs can register on the [Mathworks website](https://nl.mathworks.com/academia/tah-portal/ku-leuven-30919019.html) to use Matlab.
+- Bachelor’s and master’s students of certain programs can register on the [Mathworks website](https://nl.mathworks.com/academia/tah-portal/ku-leuven-30919019.html) to use MATLAB.
 Registration takes place using your KU Leuven student email address.
 After registering, you can download the software directly from the website.

 For **personnel**: